kircherlab/CADD-scripts/README.md

 cd $OLDPWD
 ```

-As those files are about 100 and 200 GB in size, downloads can take long (depending on your internet connection).
+As those files are about 300 GB in size, downloads can take long (depending on your internet connection).
 We recommend to setup the process in the background and using a tool (like `wget -c` mentioned above) that allows you to continue an interrupted download.

 To make sure you downloaded the files correctly, we recommend downloading md5 hash files from our website (e.g. `wget https://cadd.bihealth.org/download/CADD/v1.7/GRCh38/annotationsGRCh38_v1.7.tar.gz.md5`) and checking for completeness (via `md5sum -c annotationsGRCh38_v1.7.tar.gz.md5`).